Parks & Outdoors

 Hinman Island Park

-A beautiful, tree-shaded park to enjoy the Comal River.
-Hinman Island Park is perfect for scuba, snorkeling, swimming, tubing and fishing.
+Hinman Island is a beautiful, tree-shaded park where you can enjoy the Comal River.
+The park is perfect for scuba, snorkeling, swimming, tubing and fishing.
 Facilities include a playground, restrooms, picnic tables, and easy river access.
-Hours of operation at Hinman Park are 6:00 am to midnight, daily.

 The Comal & Guadalupe Rivers